osrf/gazebo_design/render_engine/render_engine.md

 Here we see that each new render-engine will need to provide its own implementation of the pure virtual class `RenderEngine`.
-As before, the main purpose of the `RenderEngine` class will be to load needed resources and create new `Scene` objects.
+As before, the main purpose of the `RenderEngine` class will be to load needed resources and create new `Scene` instances.

-The `Scene` class will change greatly in this design.
-Currently it subscribes to topics like `~/visual`, `~/model/info`, and `~/pose/info`.
-The `Scene` class uses this subscriptions to modify itself.
-We propose moving this functionality outside of the `Scene` class for two reasons:
+The `Scene` class will change greatly in this new design.
+Currently `Scene` subscribes to topics like `~/visual`, `~/model/info`, and `~/pose/info`.
+The `Scene` class uses these subscriptions to modify itself.
+We propose moving this functionality outside of the `Scene` class for three reasons:

 1. We may want scenes that are not subject to global modification
 1. Each render-engine implementation should not need to reimplement such functionality
-1. Easier to keep multiple scenes synchronized
+1. It will be easier to keep multiple scenes synchronized

 For these reasons, we propose creating a `SceneManager` class that handles the current functionality of subscribing to these topics and modifying all scenes